Plane crash in Philadelphia: What we know after Learjet goes down in huge explosion

 There were at least six people on board, including a child who had just completed her treatment for a life-threatening condition, her mother and four others.
 Her age is not yet known.

+Also onboard was Rodrigo Lopez Padilla, a paramedic, and Dr Raul Meza.

+Dr Meza, the head of neonatology for XE Médica Ambulancias, a private emergency services company, was on board the aircraft, the company confirmed Saturday in an X post.
+He’s the only victim whose identity has been confirmed by authorities.

-Jet Rescue Air Ambulance, the company that operated the aircraft, later confirmed that a pediatric patient had been on board, along with an adult carer, and four crew members.
-Mr Gold said this was a seasoned crew and everyone involved in these flights goes through rigorous training.
+Jet Rescue Air Ambulance, the company that operated the aircraft, said a pediatric patient had been on board, along with an adult carer, and four crew members.
+Company spokesperson Shai Gold said this was a seasoned crew and everyone involved in these flights goes through rigorous training.

 Jet Rescue Air Ambulance, which is registered in the US and Mexico, and describes itself as “Mexico's leading, largest and most experienced air ambulance service,” and reportedly specializes in the transportation of pediatric patients.